 Content Grabber provides an Agent scheduling facility that enables you to automatically run your agents at predetermined time slots whenever you need it to run.
 This can be done every hour, every day, month, year and so on.

 You can schedule agents using the Content Grabber Scheduler or the Windows Task Scheduler.
 We recommend you use the Content Grabber scheduler for new agents, since it provides more advanced features and integrates more tightly with the rest of the Content Grabber application.
 The Windows Task Scheduler integration is provided for backward compatibility.
 If read the topic Windows Task Scheduler if you prefer to use this scheduler.

 If you have an Agent loaded in Content Grabber, you will be able to access the Scheduling feature.
-From the Agent Settings menu at the top of the Content Grabber application.
-Simply Click on the Schedule menu option to display the Scheduling window.
+From the Agent menu at the top of the Content Grabber application.
+Simply Click on the Schedules menu option to display the Scheduling window

 If one or more schedules already exist for the current agent, a Window listing all schedules will open, and you can edit existing schedules or add more schedules from there.